fedesemeraro/SlicerTomoSAM/README.md

 These are the usual steps to produce a segmentation using TomoSAM:

 - Place the .tif image and .pkl embeddings in the same folder and make their name equivalent, e.g. test.tif and test.pkl
-- Open Slicer and navigate into `Segmentations`&rarr;`TomoSAM`
+- Open Slicer and, from the drop-down `Modules` menu, select `Segmentation`&rarr;`TomoSAM`
 - Drag and drop the image into Slicer, which will automatically import the embeddings as well
 - Add include-points in one of the three slice viewers (Red/Green/Yellow) to create a mask and exclude-points to refine it
 - Once one point is added, the selected slice is frozen until no points exist or the `Accept Mask` button is pressed
 - Add as many segments as you have objects by clicking on `Add Segment`
+- Interpolate between the created masks using the `Create Interpolation` button
+- 3D rendering doesn't update automatically to reduce latency: click on the `Render 3D` button to update view

-Note that you can further modify the masks created in TomoSAM using the widgets in the `Segment Editor`, e.g. Paint or Erase
+Note that you can further modify the masks created in TomoSAM using the widgets in the `Segment Editor`, e.g. Paint or Erase.
+In addition, notice that several keyboard shortcuts have been added to streamline the segmentation process.

 ## Citation